Voyagers send off five seniors during spring show

 “I always love State, and the girls know that I’m always readying us for the State performances,” Wedemeyer said.
 “Despite what placings we got, we’re happy with every single performance I put out on the floor.
 This is our third season finishing top five in the state with all three routines.”

-The team and their guests relieved the memories of preparing for State through various slideshows between performances.
+The team and their guests relived the memories of preparing for State through various slideshows between performances.

 “I think sometimes people don’t always see what hard work we do,” Wedemeyer said.
 “They see what the final product is.
 It’s some hard work, but we can say we are pretty good and can hold our own against other teams.”